 The trends we will cover this term include:

 - New Frameworks for Design

 For each Technology Trend, I'll ask you to participate in threaded discussions with your classmates based on several prompts that I will provide.
 These constitute an important part of your participation grade.

 On the next page, you'll find your first Technology Trend assignment.
-In this assignment, we will examine a new general design methodology called "Emotional Design," and we will discuss how it might be valuable as a design philosophy for the development of GIS systems.
+In this assignment, we will examine a few different ways of framing design problems and we will discuss how these might be valuable as design philosophies for the development of GISystems.